docker/docs/engine/install/raspbian.md

 ### OS requirements

-To install Docker Engine, you need the 64-bit version of one of these Raspbian
+To install Docker Engine, you need the 64-bit version or 32-bit version of one of these Raspbian
 versions:

 - Raspbian Bookworm 12 (testing)